rubik/hydroconf/README.md

 * `ENVVAR_NESTED_SEP_FOR_HYDRO`: the separator in the environment variables holding your configuration that signals a nesting point.
-By default it's `__` (double underscore), so if you set `HYDRO_REDIS__HOST=localhost`, Hydroconf will match it to the nested field `redis.host` in your configuration.
+By default it's `__` (double underscore), so if you set `HYDRO_REDIS__HOST=localhost`, Hydroconf will match it with the nested field `redis.host` in your configuration.

 TODO